How to Find a Financial Adviser for Retirement Planning

 So, if you’re looking for a financial pro to help you plan for retirement, where do you start?

-How to find a financial adviser
+How to find a financial adviser for retirement

-One way to jumpstart your search for a financial adviser who specializes in retirement planning is to ask friends, family members, and professional contacts for referrals.
+Word of mouth: One way to jumpstart your search for a financial adviser who specializes in retirement planning is to ask friends, family members, and professional contacts for referrals.
 Getting recommendations from people you trust, especially your accountant, attorney and other so-called “centers of influence,” can get the ball moving.

+Do your due diligence.
 No matter their credentials, ensure you check their professional background, Fidelity Investments advises.
 “That means treating them like you would any other person you were considering hiring for a job: by looking at their resume or LinkedIn as well as asking for references,” Fidelity noted in a blog post.
 You can also run a free background check using the Securities and Exchange Commission’s Investment Advisor Public Disclosure database or FINRA’s BrokerCheck system.

-Michael Cherny, head of Citizens Wealth Management Advisors, recommends getting to know a potential financial advisor better by asking key questions during your first introductory meeting.
+Michael Cherny, head of Citizens Wealth Management Advisors, recommends getting to know a potential financial adviser better by asking key questions during your first introductory meeting.
 “Your first meeting can help determine if the financial advisor is a good match for you professionally and personally,” Cherny wrote in a blog post.

-Here are the key questions to ask:
+Here are the questions Cherney recommends you ask:

 - What are your experiences and qualifications?
 Find out how long they’ve been in the industry and if they have any specialty designations like a CFP or if they specialize in retirement planning.

 - Have you worked with people like me before?
-You can often find a better match, says Cherny, if the advisor commonly works with clients your age and income range and who share similar retirement goals.
+You can often find a better match, says Cherny, if the adviser commonly works with clients your age and income range and who share similar retirement goals.

 How much do financial advisers charge?

 Assets Under Management.
-Often, financial advisors charge a percentage based on assets under management — or how much of your money they manage.
+Often, financial advisers charge a percentage based on assets under management — or how much of your money they manage.
 The industry median charge is 1% (meaning half charge less and half charge more), according to Fidelity.
-So, if a financial advisor is managing $500,000 of your money and charges 1% of assets under management, their services would cost you $5,000 per year.
+So, if a financial adviser is managing $500,000 of your money and charges 1% of assets under management, their services would cost you $5,000 per year.
 But it’s possible to get advice for less due to the competitive nature of the business.
 So, shop around and compare the costs for advice based on assets under management.

-Red flags when hiring a financial adviser
+Red flags when hiring a financial adviser — avoid the sharks

-Zoe, a wealth platform that vets independent financial advisers and connects and matches them with people looking for advisers, ticks off red flags to watch out for when shopping for an adviser.
 For one, you’ll want to think twice about joining forces with an adviser who focuses on short-term performance rather than a long-term plan.
-You should also tread carefully with advisers who tout their ability to beat the market.
-Advisers who push products, such as mutual funds or annuities that they earn a commission is another red flag.
-It’s also important to vet financial advisors to ensure they have no record of unethical or illegal behavior.
+You should also tread carefully with advisers who claim to consistently outperform the market.
+Advisers who push products, such as mutual funds or annuities, for which they earn a commission, are another red flag.
+It’s also important to vet financial advisers to ensure they have no record of unethical or illegal behavior.

 Read More